-Legend says that in 850 A.D. an Abyssinian goat herder from Kaffa named Kaldi noticed his goats acting strange one day, jumping and dancing around a small bush with red berries on it.
-Kaldi decided to try some himself and immediately noticed how energized he felt.
-He took some to a nearby monastery to share his discovery, but the monks declared the berries were “the Devil’s work,” throwing them into a nearby fire.
+Kaldi gathered some berries and took them to a nearby monastery.
+Once the monks heard his story, they declared the berries were “the Devil’s work,” throwing them into a nearby fire.
 The roasting berries smelled so good, though, that the monks relented and began to use them to achieve greater spiritual devotion.
 Since then, Ethiopia has always attributed a spiritual element to coffee.

 Coffee is an integral part of Ethiopian culture.
-Over the centuries, coffee has become an expression of friendship and respect, culminating in the coffee ceremony and pouring over into its culture and everyday sayings.
+Over the centuries, coffee has become an expression of friendship and respect.
+In Ethiopia, this culminated in the coffee ceremony and, eventually, overflowed into daily life and sayings.
 For example: